roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Windows container/Mount SMB file systems to Windows containers.md

 # Mount SMB file systems to Windows containers

-You can use Server Message Block \(SMB\) file systems of Apsara File Storage NAS \(NAS\) as the storage resources for Windows containers that run in a Container Service for Kubernetes \(ACK\) cluster.
+You can mount Server Message Block \(SMB\) file systems of Apsara File Storage NAS \(NAS\) to Windows containers that run in a Container Service for Kubernetes \(ACK\) cluster.
 This topic describes how to mount SMB file systems to Windows containers.

 -   [Create a node pool that runs Windows](/intl.en-US/User Guide for Kubernetes Clusters/Windows container/Create a node pool that runs Windows.md).
 -   [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Use kubectl to connect to an ACK cluster.md).